Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/FactoryMethod.md

     When you access `/notify/SMS` or `/notify/Email`, it will dynamically create and send the corresponding notification after running the spring boot application.

----

 ## **Summary**

 The Factory Pattern enables dynamic object creation without specifying exact classes, reducing coupling and improving maintainability.
 It uses a factory method to determine which class to instantiate.
 In Spring Boot, this pattern integrates seamlessly through factory beans and dependency injection, providing flexible and condition-based object creation.

 !!! note
-    Factory Method is especially helpful in **modular systems** where new functionalities might be added frequently, and we want to **minimize the impact of changes** to existing code.
+    Factory Method is especially helpful in modular systems where new functionalities might be added frequently, and we want to minimize the impact of changes to existing code.

 ---